weberdc/socmed_sna/data/README.md

 - Weber, D., Nasim, M., Mitchell, L., and Falzon, L., "A method to evaluate the reliability of social media data for social network analysis.", In _The 2020 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining_, _ASONAM_, Leiden, The Netherlands, 7-10 December, 2020, accepted. ([arXiv:2010.08717](https://arxiv.org/abs/2010.08717))

-- Weber, D., Nasim, M., Mitchell, L. and Falzon, L. 2021, "Exploring the effect of streamed social media data variations on social network analysis", _Journal of Social Network Analysis and Mining_, submitted. ([arXiv:2103.03424](https://arxiv.org/abs/2103.03424))

-**Other datasets**

-Other datasets included here are:
+Other datasets included were analysed as part of the expansion to the above ASONAM paper:

 - `afl-tweet_ids.zip`: AFL tweet IDs collected by RAPID and Twarc using the term `afl` over the period 2019-03-22 to 2019-03-25.
 - `afl2-tweet_ids.zip`: AFL tweet IDs for two parallel datasets collected by RAPID  using the term `afl` over the period 2019-04-03 to 2019-03-09.
 - `electionday-tweet_ids.zip`: Tweet IDs collected by Twarc, RAPID and Tweepy, collected for 24 on the 23 of March, 2019.

+The expanded papers details are:

+- Weber, D., Nasim, M., Mitchell, L. and Falzon, L. 2021, "Exploring the effect of streamed social media data variations on social network analysis", _Journal of Social Network Analysis and Mining_, 11(1), 62. https://doi.org/10.1007/s13278-021-00770-y ([arXiv:2103.03424](https://arxiv.org/abs/2103.03424))

 **ArsonEmergency**